14 Best Ways to Protect Strawberry Plants from Birds

 10. Scarecrows

-If you’re super organized (not me) and think ahead (again, not me), pick up a scarecrow during the fall in your local garden supply store.
-Or you can easily just make your own scarecrow, maybe even a coupld of smaller ones to place throughout a berry patch.
-What I especially like about the scarecrow idea is that they add a bit of fun and quirkiness to your garden.
+If you’re super organized (not me) and think ahead (again, not me), you can pick up a scarecrow during the fall in your local garden supply store to use the following year.
+Or you can easily just make your own scarecrow and place throughout your strawberry fields.

 homemade scarecrow protecting garden and scaring birds